-If you offer something and it doesn’t work, that isn’t compelling enough.
+If you offer something and it doesn’t work, then it isn’t compelling enough.

-The short answer to your question: follow up at least 5 times and preferably until she tells you to stop or your wedding date passes.
+The short answer to your question: follow up at least 5 times and preferably until they tells you to stop, or their wedding date passes.

 How often do you follow up?